 Login failed for user 'NT AUTHORITY \ ANONYMOUS LOGON'.

-The first suspicion I came across with this message, of course, was something wrong with Kerberos Double Hop, which is a term used to describe our method of maintaining client Kerberos authentication credentials on two or more connections.
-That way, we can maintain user credentials and act on behalf of the user in other connections to other servers. as when we use a Linked Server configured to use the logged-in user's security context (“Be made using the login's current security context”) and are using an AD-authenticated connection to use this Linked Server.
+The first suspicion when I came across this message, obviously, was something wrong with Kerberos Double Hop, which is a term used to describe our method of keeping the client's Kerberos authentication credentials on two or more connections.
+In this way, we can maintain the user's credentials and act on behalf of the user in other connections to other servers. as when we use a Linked Server configured to use the security context of the logged in user (“Be made using the login's current security context”) and we are using a connection with AD authentication to use that Linked Server.

 By default, SQL Server will always try to use Kerberos authentication mode when using an account with AD authentication.
 If Kerberos is not available then Kerberos will attempt to use NTLM authentication mode (commonly used on stand-alone systems).